 Who is involved in Operation #NotForgotten

 What is involved in sponsorship

-As the sponsorship program also reunites families which have been separated by refugee flight, funds and support must be available for a spouse or children under 22 years who are in other countries.
+Given the sponsorship program also reunites families which have been separated by refugee flight, funds and support must be available for a spouse or children under 22 years who are in other countries.

-More information about Operation Not Forgotten and the registration form can be found on the MOSAIC website.
-For refugees interested in finding out more, MOSAIC has produced a Frequently Asked Questions (FAQ) document about Operation #NotForgotten in English, Bengali, Persian and Tamil.
+More information about Operation #NotForgotten can be found on the MOSAIC website.
+For refugees interested in more details, MOSAIC has produced a Frequently Asked Questions (FAQ) document about Operation #NotForgotten in English, Bengali, Persian and Tamil.
 This sponsorship opportunity is only for refugees and eligible asylum seekers who were sent by Australia to Manus Island or Nauru between 19 July 2013 and December 2014.
-To be eligible, asylum seekers in this group (those currently without formal refugee status) would need to meet the Canadian Government’s Country of Asylum Class criteria (which is described in the FAQ document).
+To be eligible, people seeking asylum in this group (those currently without formal refugee status) would need to meet the Canadian Government’s Country of Asylum Class criteria.

-RCOA is receiving tax-deductible donations for Operation #NotForgotten from people resident in Australia.
+The Refugee Council of Australia is receiving tax-deductible donations for Operation #NotForgotten from people resident in Australia.
 You can donate via Credit Card here.